-Army, CPT, 0-3, is charged with a sexual assault in Monterrey, California.
-Court & Carpenter was thereafter hired to address the rescisssion of the client's promotion in light of the sexual assault charges being dismissed.
-Secretary of Army reviews the "Defense Rebuttal."
-Client promoted to the rank of Major on 1 March 2018.
+Army, CPT, 0-3, charged with a sexual assault in Monterrey, California.
+Court & Carpenter addressed the rescission of the client's promotion in light of the sexual assault charges being dismissed.
+Secretary of Army reviewed the rebuttal and thereafter promoted our client to the rank of Major on 1 March 2018.

 Army, SFC, E-7, charged wiith sexual assault related to his wife's consumption of a prescription medication called Ambien in Kaiserslautern, Gerrmany.
 Notably, the government offered video-taped evidence from two of these encounters.
 Defense focused on the abuse, by the spouse, of the medication.
 Cllient was also charged with frequenting a brothel in Germany.
 Military jury ("panel") found client "Not Guilty" of all sexual assault charges involving his scorned ex-wife, but "Guilty" of the brothel related charges.
 Miliitary panel retains client in the service.
 Sex offender registration avoided.